CHAS-Health/EntraID-Role-Best-Practices/Defender XDR RBAC - Tier 1.md

     * File Collection (Manage)
     * Email Quarantine (Manage)

-_note: Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
+_Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
 Some organizations may not want your junior analysts to be able to read email information._

 ### Raw Data (Email and Collaboration)
 * Select Custom Permissions